 The algebraic method does not reveal the connections between linear transformations, eigenvectors, and eigenvectors.
 In fact, it hides the fundamental property that an eigenvector is a special vector that is transformed into its scalar multiple under a given matrix of transformation.

-My findings motivated me to design a sketch that allows students to explore eigenvectors and eigenvalues from a geometric perspective.
+My findings motivated me to design a Web Sketchpad model that allows students to explore eigenvectors and eigenvalues from a geometric perspective.
 In the interactive model below, A is a 2 x 2 matrix and x is a vector.
 You can drag x and view its effect on Ax.
 You can experiment with different matrices by entering new values for the four numbers that comprise A.

 Here are a few exploration ideas to try with your students: